pmq20/node-packer/node/GOVERNANCE.md

 [the project README](./README.md#current-project-team-members).

 The [TSC Charter][] governs the operations of the TSC.
-All changes to the Charter need approval by the Node.js Board of Directors.
+All changes to the Charter need approval by the OpenJS Foundation Board of Directors.

-### TSC Meetings
+### TSC meetings

 The TSC meets in a voice conference call.
 Each year, the TSC elects a chair to run the meetings.
 The TSC streams its meetings for public viewing on YouTube or